Am I qualified?

-What are the two different programs?
+What are the different options?
 How do I know what is right for me?

-Make sure you read the next page about the programs.
-Be sure that you apply to the program that you are interested in.
-More about the two different programs.
+Make sure you read the options page to learn about the programs.
+Be sure that you apply to the program that you are interested in and can make the commitment to.
+More about different options.

 Program Commitment: By submitting my application, I am making a commitment to fully participate in the Earth Sciences High School Internships.